 What can we do there today?

-Today there are still lots of fun things to do at the little cottage in the woods.
-Meet the royal children and join in the fun in the interactive exhibition in the cottage or go back in time to 1861 and see preparations for tea.
+Today there are still plenty of fun things to do at the little cottage in the woods.
+You can meet the royal children and join in the fun in the interactive exhibition in the cottage, or go back in time to 1861 and see preparations for tea.

 Outside you can follow the garden adventure trail to discover the royal Chihuahua and run around in the outdoor play area.
-Discover the museum in the gardens and see hundreds of jaw-dropping objects and specimens.
+And don’t forget to visit the museum in the gardens, where you’ll see hundreds of jaw-dropping objects and specimens.